GRI Content Index

 GRI 2-4: Restatements of information

 a.
 Any restatements of information from previous reporting period.
 If no restatement, then state so.
-2023 is GreenWaste’s second year reporting in accordance with GRI; no restatements of previous reporting are included.
+2023 is GreenWaste’s second year reporting with reference to GRI; no restatements of previous reporting are included.

 a.i.
 The reasons for the restatements N/A